srid/purescript-book-sources/chapter6.md

   show _ = "Instance 2"
 ```

 This module will compile with no errors.
-However, if we open it in `psci` and try to find a `Show` instance for the type `Overlapped`, the overlapping instances rule will be enforced, resulting in an error:
+However, if we open it in PSCi and try to find a `Show` instance for the type `Overlapped`, the overlapping instances rule will be enforced, resulting in an error:

 ```text
 > show T